Ginabest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the third line of a file
+Creates a file with content